avanninglis/311RequestData/README.md

 Notes :

-All deliverables mut be in the Github/Azure Devops/ Jira Board (this is your final report) with all the
+All deliverables mut be in the Github/Azure Devops/ Jira Board (this is your final report) with all the all the tasks you have executed including a readme that explain the project.